To keep a rigid inflatable boat (RIB) top-notch, functioning and looking new for many years, you need to take proper care and maintenance.

 2. Storing Your RIB

 After cleaning, you should consider proper storage methods.
 Inflatable boats don’t need to be docked on water if you want to keep using them for many years.
-Exposing it to things like algae, temperature changes, and bacteria will degrade the RIB rapidly (as is the case with many boats).
+Exposing it to things like algae, temperature changes, and bacteria will degrade the RIB rapidly (as is the case with all boats).

 Before storing your boat, make sure it is dry and the storage space is devoid of rodents and pests.
 If you can, wrap the RIB using a plastic cover.
 Especially the tubes must be protected.